empovit/assisted-agent-simulator/README.md

 This project simulates the flow of an assisted installer agent and allows easy troubleshooting of commands:

-1. `agent` is an executable that runs with `sudo` on the host and starts the `command-runner`.
+1. `agent` is an executable that starts a `command-runner`.
+It must run with `sudo` on the host.
-2. `command-runner` is a binary packaged as a container that periodically polls the `command-server` for a command and executes it.
+2. `command-runner` is an executable packaged as a container that periodically polls a `command-server` and executes the command received from it via `nsenter`.
+The command can be another Podman command.
-3. `command-server` is an HTTP server that runs in a container and loops through an array of commands when requested.
+3. `command-server` is an HTTP server that loads commands from a JSON file passed via `--commands-file`, and loops through them returning one command at a time.

 # Build